SEO, SEM, PPC, Google Adwords, social media…

-A B2B website that’s optimised for sales should convert visitors at a rate of 1 to 5 per cent.
-That means if you’re getting just 1,000 website visitors a day you could be sourcing from 50 to 250 leads every single week.
-Not a bad result right?
+A website that’s optimised for sales should convert visitors at somewhere between 1-5%.
+That means if you’re getting 1,000 website visitors a day, you could be sourcing from 50 to 250 leads every single week.

 That means your UX design and your site’s build need to be fine tuned to near perfection.
 Here are a few best practice tips:

 - Make key elements like CTAs stand out using colour, space and smart design.

 - Keep it simple.
 An over-cluttered layout and site structure will distract buyers from what’s important.

 - Make the site journey clear by giving buyers somewhere to go next at all times e.g. find out more, get in touch etc.

 Having an attractive and eye-catching brand and website is important, but if people can’t find what they’re looking for – they won’t stick around.